 One of the most popular hiking trails at Zion is The Narrows, a day hike of about 8 hours that includes hiking through the shallow waters of the Virgin River, which runs through the park.
 The tall, narrow slot canyons provide amazing scenery for hikers.
 Due to the river and the very narrow canyons, be sure to check the weather before entering the narrows as flooding can happen very quickly.

-If you’re looking for more information about the hiking trails of Zion, I highly recommend this site.
-When planning a recent trip it proved to be extremely useful.
 Since many of the hiking trails take a considerable amount of time, you’ll want to have an idea of the specifics of each so you don’t miss out on something that you really want to see or do in your time at Zion.
 And if you’re interested in photographing the park, see Photographing Zion National Park for all the details and tips.

 Tips for Visiting Zion National Park: